-Since returning to Auburn, Dr. Harris has taught a wide array of courses including International Political Economy (POLI 1020), Honors American Government (POLI 1097), a special topics course “Immigration’s New Frontiers: Immigration to Newly Emerging Gateway States” (POLI 3720), the freshman Honors Lyceum (HONR 1077), the interdisciplinary, team-taught Honors Human Odyssey course (HONR 2717), Honors Leadership & Scholarship (HONR 1087), as well as Honors Book Clubs.
+Since returning to Auburn, Dr. Harris has taught a wide array of courses including American Government, special topics courses on immigration, refugee and asylum policy, Honors Lyceum, the interdisciplinary, team-taught Human Odyssey course, Honors Leadership & Scholarship, as well as Honors Book Clubs, to name a few.
 As a member of the graduate faculty, Dr. Harris also serves on doctoral dissertation committees.

 Dr. Harris’ research specialization is comparative immigration policy where he has published widely (in English and German) on the subject.
 In March of 2009, his co-authored article “Dalton, Georgia’s Response to Immigration” was awarded the H. George Frederickson PA Times Best Article Award for the best PA Times article written in 2008.
 His current research examines the U.S. Army’s occupation of Germany following World War II and the myriad challenges faced by military government in reconstructing governmental institutions, building governmental capacity and advancing democratic ideals in the immediate postwar years.

-Dr. Harris served as associate director for the University Honors College and as Faculty-in-Residence in Aubie Hall.
-In his role in the Honors College, Dr. Harris assisted in developing programmatic goals and is responsible for mentoring Auburn’s best and brightest students in the application for national prestigious scholarships such as the Rhodes, Marshall, Fulbright, Truman, Mitchell, Goldwater, and Gates-Cambridge to name a few.
-Dr. Harris is currently serving as Chair of the Department of Political Science, beginning in January 2019.
+Prior to becoming Department Chair, Dr. Harris served as associate director for the University Honors College.
+In this role, Dr. Harris mentored Auburn students in the application for national prestigious scholarships such as the Rhodes, Marshall, Fulbright, Truman, Mitchell, Goldwater, and Gates-Cambridge to name a few.

 - Ph.D., Auburn University, June 1997